jamesSampica/cheapskate/README.md

  - This tool is intended to be run as part of a pipeline, not from a personal machine.
 From the pipeline, you may setup a schedule to the tool or run it manually as needed.

+## Motivation

+Many Azure resources require infrastructure provisioning or come with comptue costs even if these services are not being actively used.

 ## Usage

 Simply execute `cheapskate.ps1` in a pipeline that has been authenticated with Azure.